JosiahMcMillan/PresDebates/README.md

 library(devtools)
 install_github("JosiahMcMillan/presdebates")
 ```

-Alternatively, you can download pres_debates.rda or pres_debates.csv directly from the `data` folder.

-## Example
+Then data can be accessed with the following commands:
 ```
 library(PresDebates)

 data(pres_debates)
 ```
+Alternatively, you can download pres_debates.rda or pres_debates.csv directly from the `data` folder.

+## Examples
+Use cases can be found in the Examples folder, currently term frequency is shown but other text minig methods such as topic modeling can be done as well.

 ## Acknowledgments
 - The formatting of this repository and the files within came from [James Martherus](https://github.com/jamesmartherus/debates)